LibEMG/libemg/docs/source/documentation/features/features_doc.md

 Let $fj$ be the frequency of the spectrum at frequency bin $j$, $P_{j}$ is the EMG power spectrum at frequency bin $j$, and $M$ is the length of the frequency bin.

 **Note: every feature and feature group is associated with an abbreviation (e.g., MAV).
-This is how we refer to a specific feature in our toolbox and is how you should interface with it.**
+This is how we refer to a specific feature in our library and is how you should interface with it.**

 ## **Mean Absolute Value (MAV)** <sup>[1]</sup>